decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 TypeScript is a superset of JavaScript, so if you're familiar with JavaScript you'll find it's almost the same, but TypeScript allows you to employ object-oriented programming and type declarations.
 Features like autocomplete and type-checking speed up development times and allow for the creation of a solid codebase.
 These features are all key components to a positive developer experience.

 In a Typescript scene, you handle the entities that are rendered in the scene as embedded XML assets.
 This works a lot like the [React](https://reactjs.org/docs/hello-world.html) framework.
+This is why the scene's main file, _scene.tsx_ is a _.tsx_ rather than a _.ts_.

-> **Note:** Even though dynamic scenes are written in a way that intentionally looks a lot like React, **our SDK does not use React**.
+> **Note:** Even though scenes are written in a way that intentionally looks a lot like React, **our SDK does not use React**.

-See [TypeScript tips]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-08-tsx-coding-guide %}) for best practices and recommendations for writing Decentraland scenes using TypeScript.
+See [TypeScript tips]({{ site.baseurl }}{% post_url /development-guide/2018-01-08-typescript-tips %}) for best practices and recommendations for writing Decentraland scenes using TypeScript.

 #### XML